-Active magnetic bearings (AMB) levitate the rotational part of the electric motor using electromagnetic forces.
+Active magnetic bearings (AMBs) levitate the rotational part of the electric motor using electromagnetic forces.
 By levitating the rotor there is no metal-to-metal contact between the rotating and stationary parts.
-This significantly increases energy efficiency and reduces maintenance costs of high-speed motors.
+This significantly increases energy efficiency and reduces the maintenance costs of high-speed motors.
 The need for high shaft speed is one of the factors that call for magnetic bearing over more traditional bearing types.

 The magnetic bearing system is levitating the rotational part of the machine.
 Levitation allows low-maintenance operation.
 Built-in sensors are ready for condition monitoring and enable predictive maintenance.
 Magnetic bearing technology helps customers to significantly increase their solutions’ system efficiency, reduce material consumption and minimize maintenance costs.
 Customer’s equipment lifecycle costs are reduced by 35% with the magnetic bearing solution.

 The need to increase the energy efficiency of the industrial processes is growing due to both economic and environmental reasons.
 About 70% of the lifetime costs of industrial equipment come from electricity bills and maintenance costs.
 These costs are directly affecting end-users profitability.

 In a number of industrial applications, high rotational speed increases overall process efficiency, provides reduced energy consumption and smaller size machinery.
 Other related benefits are easier transportation, installation and reduced material consumption.
 However, with higher rotational speeds friction losses are significantly growing.
 To eliminate those the magnetic bearing levitation is applied, which reduces the power losses.
 Thus, magnetic bearing enables higher running speeds and higher efficiencies compared to conventional bearings.